Coke R. Stevenson: 1948 Senate election

 In 1948, Stevenson was a candidate for the U.S. Senate in the regular election.
-He led the Democratic primary with 39.7% to 33.7% against Representative Lyndon B. Johnson of Austin.
+He led the Democratic primary with 39.7% to 33.7% for Lyndon B. Johnson.
 A third candidate was George Peddy of Houston, originally from Shelby County in East Texas, who had been a write-in candidate for the Senate in 1922 but was defeated by Democratic nominee Earle Bradford Mayfield.
 With the top two finishers advancing to a runoff election, Peddy and several minor candidates were eliminated from contention.

 In the hotly contested runoff between Stevenson and Johnson, Johnson won by only 87 votes out of 988,295 cast – one of the closest results in a senatorial election in U.S. history.
 (As there was only a weak Republican Party in Texas at the time, winning the Democratic primary was tantamount to election.)

 Stevenson challenged the result on the grounds of ballot stuffing alleged to have occurred in a single precinct, which involved 202 disputed votes from Jim Wells County (200 for Johnson, 2 for Stevenson).
 The Democratic State Central Committee sustained Johnson's apparent victory by a 29–28 vote.
 Stevenson was granted an injunction by the federal district court, which barred Johnson from the general election ballot.
 However, Supreme Court Associate Justice Hugo Black, sitting as a circuit justice, ruled that the federal district court lacked jurisdiction, and that the question was for the Central Committee to decide.
-He ordered the injunction stayed, and his ruling was upheld by the Supreme Court.
+He ordered the injunction stayed, and his ruling was upheld by the full Supreme Court.

 Retirement from politics

 After the loss to Johnson, Stevenson retired to Junction.
-Disenchanted with the Democratic Party, he supported Republican Jack Porter against Johnson in the general election and continued to support Republicans for the rest of his life, including John G. Tower for the Senate and Richard M. Nixon and Barry Goldwater for the presidency.
+Disenchanted with the Democratic Party, he supported Republican Jack Porter against Johnson in the general election and continued to support Republicans for the rest of his life, including John G. Tower for the Senate and Richard Nixon and Barry Goldwater for the presidency.

 Personal life and death

 On December 24, 1912, Stevenson married Fay Wright.
 The couple had one son, Coke Stevenson Jr. who was born in 1913.
-His wife Fay died on January 3, 1942, shortly after he became governor.
+She died on January 3, 1942, shortly after he became governor.

 On January 16, 1954, Stevenson married Marguerite King Heap.
 Marguerite had been married to Gordon Marshall Heap, who died in action during World War II.
 Gordon and Marguerite Heap were the parents of a son, Dennis.
 Marguerite and Stevenson were the parents of a daughter, Jane Stevenson Murr Chandler.
 Marguerite died March 24, 2010, in Ozona, Texas.
-Murr Chandler's son, Andrew Murr, would later serve in the Texas House.
+Murr Chandler's son, Andrew Murr, later served in the Texas House.

 Stevenson died on June 28, 1975, at Shannon Memorial Hospital in San Angelo, Texas.
 He was buried at the Stevenson Family Ranch in Telegraph.